-- non-exclusive access to Network; - contracted Train Paths subject to the matters outside ARTC's control, safety and Network Management Principles; - each party warranting the accuracy of information provided; - a process for renegotiation of Scheduled Train Paths consistent with the provisions of clause 2.9 of Schedule D; - Customers paying an access charge based on flagfall, gtkm and, where applicable, the excess network occupancy component of Charges; - charges varying in accordance with clause 4.5 of Schedule D; - payment by the Customer of charges and premiums to the Transport Accident Commission in respect of the Network in Victoria; - the right of ARTC to seek security from the customer; - ARTC to conduct Train Control, issue Instructions, maintain and operate the Network in a non-discriminatory manner; - the Customer providing warranties regarding Rolling Stock; - the Customer complying with the Codes of Practice as published by ARTC from time to time and Instructions issued by ARTC; - the party operating the Trains relating to the contracted Train Paths having appropriate Accreditation and insurance; - ARTC having the ability to vary (temporarily or permanently), remove and review contracted Train Paths in appropriate circumstances and to take possession of the Network for repairs, maintenance, new works and upgrades; - the ability of ARTC to conduct audits on the Operator; - compliance by the Operator with plans dealing with Incidents, preservation of evidence and environmental requirements; - compliance by the Operator with applicable and appropriate safety standards; - contracted capacity not utilised seven out of twelve times may be withdrawn by ARTC; - appropriate termination and suspension provisions; - indemnities by the Operator and ARTC; - dispute resolution procedures; - provisions which allow ARTC to meet its obligations under its NSW lease, including without limitation: - the provision of all train paths will be subject to ARTC's obligations regarding passenger priority; and
+- non-exclusive access to Network; - contracted Train Paths subject to the matters outside ARTC's control, safety and Network Management Principles; - each party warranting the accuracy of information provided; - Customers paying an access charge based on flagfall, gtkm and, where applicable, excess network occupancy and prime path components of Charges; - charges varying annually and in accordance with clause 4.6 of Schedule D; - payment by the Customer of charges and premiums to the Transport Accident Commission in respect of the Network in Victoria; - the right of ARTC to seek security from the customer; - ARTC to conduct Train Control, issue Instructions, maintain and operate the Network in a non-discriminatory manner; - the Customer providing warranties regarding Rolling Stock; - the Customer complying with the Codes of Practice as published by ARTC from time to time and Instructions issued by ARTC; - the party operating the Trains relating to the contracted Train Paths having appropriate Accreditation and insurance; - ARTC having the ability to vary (temporarily or permanently), remove and review contracted Train Paths in appropriate circumstances and to take possession of the Network for repairs, maintenance, new works and upgrades; - the ability of ARTC to conduct audits on the Operator; - compliance by the Operator with plans dealing with Incidents, preservation of evidence and environmental requirements; - compliance by the Operator with applicable and appropriate safety standards; - contracted capacity not utilised seven out of twelve times may be withdrawn by ARTC; - appropriate termination and suspension provisions; - indemnities by the Operator and ARTC; - dispute resolution procedures. - provisions which allow ARTC to meet its obligations under its NSW lease, including without limitation: - the provision of all train paths will be subject to ARTC's obligations regarding passenger priority; - the train decision factors which detail the allocation of train priority in real time train control; and

-- the train decision factors which detail the allocation of train priority in real time train control; - implementation and compliance with ARTC's Environmental Licence and environmental management system manual; - provisions which allow ARTC to meet its obligations in relation to third parties' rights to conduct works on the Network; - payment of, if payable, legal costs of execution (including without limitation any associated stamp duty, fees, fines and penalties thereon) in all relevant jurisdictions on the Access Agreement and any document contemplated or allowed by the access agreement; - termination of Access Agreements on termination or cessation of ARTC's leasehold rights; - warranties or guarantees from Operators sufficient to meet obligations or potential obligations under the Access Agreement.
+- implementation and compliance with ARTC's Environmental Licence and environmental management system manual; - provisions which allow ARTC to meet its obligations in relation to third parties' rights to conduct works on the Network; - payment of at least one half of ARTC's costs for the preparation, negotiation and engrossment of access agreements and, if payable, any and all stamp duty (including any associated fees, fines and penalties) in all relevant jurisdictions on access agreements and related documents; - termination of access agreements on termination or cessation of ARTC's leasehold rights; - warranties or guarantees from Operators sufficient to meet obligations or potential obligations under the Access Agreement; - no obligation on ARTC to install or provide data recorded by monitoring equipment.